-A New Jersey court on Friday ordered the state Council on Affordable Housing to meet and approve rules dictating how much housing each town must allocate for lower-income people.
+TRENTON, New Jersey — Gov. Chris Christie's administration has won a temporary reprieve from an order requiring the state Council on Affordable Housing to meet and advance rules on how much housing each town must allocate for lower-income people.

 The state's Supreme Court issued a stay Tuesday afternoon at the state's request.
 The court says the stay will remain in effect until a further order is issued in a complicated case that has been before the state's top court, in various forms, for nearly 40 years.

 The court has repeatedly ruled that New Jersey communities must provide some housing that is affordable to lower-income residents.
 The rulings are hailed as landmark decisions by progressives, seen as cumbersome by many local officials and held up as an example of judicial activism and social engineering by conservatives.

 Christie tried to abolish COAH, but the Supreme Court last year said he could not take such action on his own.
 But the commission has not been meeting and has not adopted rules for towns that were supposed to go into effect 15 years ago.

 Fair Share Housing is suing to try to get those rules in place.